CopyPastaOfficial/CopyPasta/bugs.md

 - If you scan QR Code of WiFi or Calendar for exemple, the title is in english and so there is a problem of translation.
 - When you would like share the last scan, if the scan is for exemple a calendar, you can't share with a calendar app (I think it's not important at the moment but I think I will solve this problem in future updates.
 - When you change the orientation of the device, the card where is the last scanned text disappears.
+- I will add a option to send the last scanned text, because if there is a error of communication, then the user will send the text.
+- I will add the permission for the storage, even if the app works, it's better to add them.